Saving Money on Textbooks

 Textbooks that have been purchased for use during the semester might be needed by the HCC bookstore for the next semester.

 The HCC bookstore will accept books for buyback at any point during the year, but the best time to do this is during finals week of the Spring and Fall semesters.
 During these times the bookstore may offer as much as 50% of the book’s original price.
 If an instructor wants to use that textbook for the upcoming semester, then it has a higher value.

 There are some restrictions to buyback.
 Textbooks that are water-damaged or have had the covers torn off are not eligible for buyback.
 This is also true for the “looseleaf” editions and for access codes that have been opened.
-If you have any questions about this, please contact the bookstore.
+If you have any questions about this, please email the bookstore at email@example.com.